iaseth/b64/README.md

 - ✅ Input from file(s) or stdin
 - ✅ Combine multiple input files
 - ✅ Output to a file or stdout
-- ✅ Flexible CLI argument order
+- ✅ Support for URL-safe encoding with `--url-safe`
 - ✅ Small, fast, and dependency-free

 ## 📦 Build